samdeutrom/uart/README.md

 # uart
- SystemVerilog modules for transmitting and recieving a word over UART
+ SystemVerilog modules for transmitting a word over UART